davisshaver/tech-docs/team-culture/code-review.md

-- On every commit pushed to a GH branch, our CI automated tests -- linting for all code, unit tests for functional code, and ideally, behavioral and sutomated acceptance testing -- are run on Travis.
+- On every commit pushed to a GH branch, our CI automated tests -- linting for all code, unit tests for functional code, and ideally, behavioral and automated acceptance testing -- are run on Travis.
 If the build passes, the PR can be reviewed.
 If not, the original developer will receive email notification that their pull needs to be fixed before it can be reviewed or merged.